52 Blog Posts Since 2003

 This would be the first non-food non-services retailer to open in the neighborhood (other than CVS).

 I've reached out to Forest City for more information, and will update when I get it.

-The store will be a 3,000-square-foot showroom, and the official press release says "late spring" for opening.
+UPDATE: The store will be a 3,000-square-foot showroom, and the official press release says "late spring" for opening.
 The release also gives a slightly different name for the company than its own web site, calling it "Desi Living Loft Furniture," apparently because this will have a slightly different type of furniture mix, so I've changed the title of this blog post.

 BID Says Kruba Thai Now Open, Except for Sushi and Alcohol

 from the Capitol Riverfront BID says that Kruba Thai is now open, although with the caveats that the full Thai menu is available, but alcohol and sushi aren't yet, so definitely consider this a "soft opening."

 If you swing by and check out this temporarily liquor-free version, post your thoughts in the comments.